hussius/deeplearning-biology/README.md

 Describes autoencoder approaches (stacked AE and multi-AE) to gating (assigning cells into discrete groups) with mass cytometry (CyTOF).

+**Using Neural Networks To Improve Single-Cell RNA-Seq Data Analysis**[[preprint](http://biorxiv.org/content/early/2017/04/23/129759)]

+Tests a variety of neural network architectures for obtaining a reduced representation of single-cell gene expression data.
+Introduces a database of tens of thousands of single-cell profiles which can be queried to infer a cell type or state based on this reduced representation.

 ### Population genetics <a name='genomics_pop'></a>

 **Deep learning for population genetic inference** [[code](https://sourceforge.net/projects/evonet/)][[paper](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1004845)]